Memberships & Associations

 Strategy 5: Social Media Engagement

-People are at the heart of membership organisations whether it’s a professional association or charity.
-All of them aim to improve opportunities for people or have some other form of positive impact on their lives.
 Social media allows you to connect with current and potential members in a friendly and personal manner.
 This is crucial for developing strong customer relationships.

-• Your organisation’s expertise.
+• The organisation’s expertise.

 Back to Contents